History of Ceviche, Seviche, or Cebiche

 © copyright 2004 by Linda Stradley - United States Copyright TX 5-900-517- All rights reserved.
 This web site may not be reproduced in whole or in part without permission and appropriate credit given.
 If you quote any of the history information contained below for research in writing a magazine or newspaper article, school work or college research, and/or television show production, you must give a reference to the author, Linda Stradley, and to the web site What's Cooking America.

-Linda's favorite ceviche recipe: Shrimp Martini Ceviche with Chili-Cumin Chips
+Linda's favorite and easy-to-make ceviche recipe: Shrimp Martini Ceviche with Chili-Cumin Chips

 The new "in" food of the beginning of the 21st century is actually an old world dish from South America called Ceviche.
 It has been one of South America's best-kept secret for centuries, but Ceviche is becoming a popular appetizer and will be gaining popularity as the century progresses.